YerongAI/Office-Tool-docs/docs/help/activation.md

 - SPLA license: SPLA licenses can only be activated using MAK, KMS activation is not supported.
 - Preview products: Products in the preview do not have the GVLK, so you need to manually install the GVLK for KMS activation.

-## No solutions at this time

-- Error code: 0x80040154, Class not registered.
-- Error code: 0x80070002, The system cannot find the file specified.